integrations/terraform-provider-github/website/docs/r/team_repository.html.markdown

 ## Import

-GitHub Team Membership can be imported using an id made up of `teamid:repository`, e.g.
+GitHub Team Repository can be imported using an id made up of `teamid:repository`, e.g.

 ```
 $ terraform import github_team_repository.terraform_repo 1234567:terraform